No-Fail Pandan Honeycomb Cake (Banh Bo Nuong)

 Bánh Bò with a Rich Honeycomb Texture (Rễ Tre)

-• Bánh Bò Nướng (Baked Bánh Bò) – The traditional version made with rice, yeast, coconut milk, and coconut water, without eggs, making it fully vegan.
+Bánh Bò Nướng – The traditional baked version made with rice, yeast, coconut milk, and coconut water — no eggs, fully vegan.

-• Bánh Bò Hấp (Steamed Bánh Bò) – A steamed version, also made with rice, yeast, coconut milk, and coconut water, with no eggs.
+Bánh Bò Hấp (Steamed Bánh Bò) – The steamed counterpart, also made from rice, yeast, coconut milk, and coconut water, with no eggs.

-• Bánh Bò Người Hoa (Chinese Bánh Bò) – Popular in the Chinese-Vietnamese community, this treat is actually the Chinese white sugar sponge cake, Bai Tang Gao.
+Bánh Bò Người Hoa (Chinese Bánh Bò) – Popular among the Chinese-Vietnamese community; essentially the Chinese white sugar sponge cake, Bai Tang Gao.

 Failed Banh Bo